Culver Woodcraft Camp is a six-week, activity-based camp designed for youth ages 9 to 14.

 - Weekday afternoons and evenings are filled with athletic, aquatic and unit activities.

 - Weekends: All campers participate in a General Inspection (GI) on Saturday morning.
 The combined Woodcraft and Upper School Garrison Parade starts at 7:00 pm on Saturday evenings followed by Council Fire at 9:30 pm.
 Each Sunday evening at 7:30 pm the Woodcraft corps gathers in the Amphitheater for our weekly Woodcraft Awards.

 - Students may leave campus on "Permit" with parents or, if authorized, with friends or another camper's parents on Saturdays and Sundays beginning with the second weekend of camp.

-- Students attended one of five religious or spiritual life services each week: Jewish services, Muslim services, Constructive Meditation, Roman Catholic Mass, or Protestant Chapel.
+- Students attend one of five religious or spiritual life services each week: Jewish Prayer, Islamic Studies, Constructive Meditation, Roman Catholic Mass, or Protestant Chapel.